dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 All event filters can be retrieved by using the following api

     [GET]  /api/32/eventFilters

+All event filters for a specific program can be retrieved by using the following api

+    [GET]  /api/32/eventFilters?program={programUid}

 An event filter can be deleted by using the following api